 Blocking all incoming emails

 In the first scenario, I will use the shared mailbox to create a no-reply address that does not require monitoring.
-Therefore, I will block all incoming emails.
+You can either set it up so that emails are purged without letting anyone know or send out an NDR.

-To do this, I will use a transport rule that will delete all emails sent to this mailbox.
-To create such rule, open the Exchange admin center.
-Go to mail flow > rules.
-Click Add and select Create a new rule from the drop-down list.
+To create a rule that blocks incoming emails, open the Exchange admin center.
+Go to Mail flow > Rules.
+Click Add a rule and select Create a new rule from the drop-down list.

-Name the new rule e.g. No-reply blocking.
-In the Apply this rule if list select The recipient is.
+In the Set rule conditions step, name the new rule e.g. No-reply blocking.
+In the Apply this rule if section, select The recipient > is this person.

-In the window that opens, select the previously created shared mailbox from the list (in my case this will be Company Newsletter – email@example.com).
-Click add and confirm by clicking OK.
+In the pane that opens, select the previously created shared mailbox from the list (in my case this will be Company Newsletter – [email protected]) and confirm by clicking Save.

-When this is done, any email sent to firstname.lastname@example.org will be deleted before it reaches the inbox.
+When this is done, any email sent to [email protected] will be deleted before it reaches the inbox.
 As a result, you do not have to assign an employee to monitor this address.
-If someone decides to send an email to this address anyway, they will never receive a reply from you (obviously), but they will also not receive a non-delivery report as the email was in fact delivered to you but deleted immediately upon arrival.
+If someone decides to send an email to this address anyway, they will never receive a reply from you (obviously), but they might receive a non-delivery report, depending on which option you chose.

 Setting up a no-reply address with an automatic reply